Philenst/wireguard-install/.github/README.md

 Is there an WireGuard documentation?
 - Yes, please head to the [WireGuard Manual](https://www.wireguard.com), which references all the options.

+How do i install wireguard without the questions?
+(Headless Install)
+- `cd /etc/wireguard/` and than `HEADLESS_INSTALL=y ./wireguard-server.sh`

 ---
 ### Developing
 Use a browser based development environment: